 CELTA approved trainers: PhDr.
 Debora Zemenova, M.A., Nikola Fořtová, M.A.

-The practical training component of the CELTA program.
-Teaching practice (TP) includes the following: students' own classroom practice, observations of experienced teachers, peer observations, feedback discussions and assisted lesson planning.
+The practical training component of the CELTA programme.
+Teaching practice (TP) includes the following: students' own classroom practice, observation of experienced teachers, peer observation, feedback discussions and assisted lesson planning.
 The aim of teaching practice is to help students acquire basic teaching skills and establish a solid basis for further professional development.
-Classes taught consist of two groups of six students.
+The classes taught consist of two groups of six students.

 Credits: 6 ECTS

 A straightforward and comprehensive introduction to the study of language.
 The main emphasis is placed on linguistics for teaching purposes.
 The course gives students a basic framework in phonology, grammar, discourse, language development and change.

 Credits, based on the number of courses passed, are given upon completion by Masaryk University.
 Students who successfully complete the above coursework receive the Certificate in English Language Teaching to Adults (CELTA), issued by the University of Cambridge English for Speakers of Other Languages (ESOL), as well as a written evaluation of their performance and, from Masaryk University, a certificate for the courses in Applied Linguistics and the Czech language.

 All international students who are not citizens of member states of the EU are obliged to get a student visa if they plan to study in the Czech Republic.
 The visa application process might take up to 60 days, therefore you should apply for it as soon as you receive visa document confirming the purpose of stay (written in Czech).
 Check the website of the Czech Embassy in your country regarding the visa application process (here is a list of Czech Embassies worldwide).